rlugojr/linkurious-enterprise-manual/style/color-edges.md

 ## Coloring the edges according to a property

-We have seen how to color the nodes according to the property of our choice.
-Coloring the edges works exactly the same.
+Coloring the edges works exactly the same that coloring nodes like presented previously.

 By default the edges are not colored.